szczyglis-dev/ultimate-chain-parser/README.md

 **Parser** - The main tool of the application, used to parse data according to specific patterns and rules.

-**Splitter** - A tool for splitting data into other blocks according to specific patterns and rules.

 **Cleaner** - A tool for cleaning the input data, sanitizing and pre-preparing data for further processing

-**Eraser** - A tool for removing batches of data from text according to specific patterns and rules.

-**Limiter** - A tool for limiting the amount of generated or received data according to specific patterns and rules.
+**Limiter** - A tool for limiting and removing the amount of generated or received data according to specific patterns and rules.

 **Replacer** - A tool for converting specific batches of data to others according to specific patterns and rules.